 1. Optimize Your Facebook Business Page

-The first step before starting a Facebook paid campaign is to optimize your Facebook Business Page.
+Before starting a Facebook paid campaign, the first step is to optimize your Facebook Business Page.
 If you don’t already have a page for your business, go to busines.facebook.com and register for a new account.
-It’s free and it only takes a few minutes to complete.
+It’s free, and it only takes a few minutes to complete.

 The next step is to make sure that the information on your business page accurately represents your brand and services.

-This is important because users who see your ads and are not aware of your brand, are likely to first check your Facebook page to learn more about you.
+This is important because users who see your ads and are unaware of your brand are likely first to check your Facebook page to learn more about you.

 Using the Reliablesoft Facebook business page as an example, these are the elements to optimize: